An 8\% Determination of the Hubble Constant from localized Fast Radio Bursts: Results

-With the rapid growth of observed number of FRBs, the number of localized FRBs will be greatly improved.
-Thus, it is necessary to predict how many localized FRBs can give a precise $H_0$ measurement.
-Here we predict an optimistic data sample through Monte Carlo simulations and then $H_0$ can be measured with this optimistic data sample using MCMC analysis, which is the same as that shown in the previous section.
-Firstly, we suppose that FRBs and long gamma-ray bursts (LGRBs) have similar redshift distribution \citep{Zhou14}, which is estimated as $f(z)\propto ze^{-z}$ in the redshift $0<z<3$.
-A FRB sample with 100 mock redshifts can be generated from the redshift distribution through Monte Carlo simulations.
-The $\rm DM'_{FRB}$ corresponding to each mock redshifts can be obtained by Monte Carlo simulation according to its probability distribution function.
+\item Lastly, we run 1,000 steps of MCMC using the \texttt{emcee} package of Python \citep{Foreman-Mackey13} with the likelihood function and the priors.
+The plot of the final result $H_0 = 68.81^{+4.99}_{-4.33} {\rm \ km \ s^{-1} \ Mpc^{-1}}$ with 1$\sigma$ uncertainty is shown in Figure \ref{fig_H0} as red solid line for eighteen localized FRBs.
+This value is consistent with that derived from observed Hubble parameters $H(z)$ through the Gaussian Process method \citep{Yu18}.
+The $H_0$ results with 1-$\sigma$ confidence region measured by Planck CMB data and Cepheid-based distance ladder measurement are shown as oral and yellow bands in Figure \ref{fig_H0}.
+They are within the 1$\sigma$ range of $H_0$ derived from FRBs. { The result $H_0 = 69.31^{+6.21}_{-6.63} {\rm \ km \ s^{-1} \ Mpc^{-1}}$ is derived when $f_{\rm IGM}$ is assumed as a variable value, which is also shown in Figure \ref{fig_H0} with black solid line.
+The 1$\sigma$ uncertainty with a variable $f_{\rm IGM}$ is 9.6\%, which is larger than the 1$\sigma$ uncertainty derived from the fixed $f_{\rm IGM}$. } \end{enumerate} It is optimistic to measure $H_0$ using a large sample of FRBs.
+Considering that a large sample of FRBs has been detected by CHIME \citep{CHIME21}, together with precise localization capability of ASKAP, VLA and Deep Synoptic Array, a sample containing 100 localized FRBs will be available in near future.
+In order to predict the future measurement of $H_0$, we simulate 100 FRBs with redshifts and dispersion measures.
+Firstly, we suppose that FRBs and long gamma-ray bursts have similar redshift distribution \citep{Yu17}, which is estimated as $f(z)\propto ze^{-z}$ in the redshift $0<z<3$.
+A FRB sample with 100 mocked redshifts can be generated from the redshift distribution through Monte Carlo simulations.
+The $\rm DM'_{FRB}$ corresponding to each mocked redshifts can be obtained according to its probability distribution function.
 Then we repeat the MCMC analysis described in the previous section with simulated data.
-The simulated 100 FRBs give a result of $H_0 = 68.19^{+1.72}_{-1.02} {\rm \ km \ s^{-1} \ Mpc^{-1}}$ with an uncertainty of 2.5\% at 1$\sigma$ confidence region as shown in Figure \ref{sim_H0}.
+The simulated 100 FRBs give a result of $H_0 = 68.19^{+1.72}_{-1.02} {\rm \ km \ s^{-1} \ Mpc^{-1}}$ with an uncertainty of 2.6\% at 1$\sigma$ confidence region as shown in Figure \ref{sim_H0}.
 This precision is comparable to that $H_0$ measurement with a sample of 75 Milky Way Cepheids \citep{Riess21}.
 The result means that 100 localized FRBs can give a high-precision measurement of $H_0$, which is obviously exciting and may be realized in the near future.
-The results of Monte Carlo simulations and MCMC analysis provide an optimistic measurement of $H_0$ based on the dispersion measure in the DM$_{\rm IGM}-z$ relation of localized FRBs.